-Nominees for Election for a Three-Year Term Ending at the 2021 Annual Meeting
+Class I Director Nominees for terms expiring at the 2021 Annual Meeting

-Jerry Guo, the founder of our company, has served as our president and chief executive officer and as the chairman of our board of directors since our founding in 2003.
+Jerry Guo, the founder of our company, has served as our president, chief executive officer and as the chairman of our board of directors since our founding in 2003.
 Prior to founding our company, Mr. Guo served as the Vice President of Broadband at River Delta Networks, which was acquired by Motorola in 2001.
 Prior to that, Mr. Guo was a research scientist at Bell Laboratories' research division.
 Mr. Guo holds a Ph.D. degree in electrical engineering from the University of Wisconsin-Madison and an M.S. degree in optical instruments from the Department of Precision Instruments at Tsinghua University.
 We believe that Mr. Guo is qualified to serve on our board of directors due to his leadership experience in the broadband and network industries, his extensive knowledge of our company and his service as our president and chief executive officer.